 The U.S. Department of State has a long tradition of encouraging educational and cultural exchanges between the people of the United States and the people of other countries.
 The J Exchange Visitor category was developed to implement the Mutual Educational and Cultural Exchange Act (Fulbright-Hayes Act) of 1961 and is now part of SEVIS (Student and Exchange Visitor Information System).
 The regulations governing J-1 scholars are complex, and only a brief summary is offered here.
-For specific questions, please contact Gabriella Marsh in the Office of Admissions.
+For specific questions, please contact Natalia May in the Office of Admissions.
 Sponsoring departments are responsible for assisting visiting scholars with finding housing, mentorship, and office space.

 Vermont Law School is designated to host the following categories of J-1 Exchange Visitors: Students, Professors, Short-Term Scholars, and Specialists.